-Continuing Medical Education (CME) is a crucial way for licensed physicians to expand their skill sets.
-The medical field is constantly evolving — developing new techniques and incorporating new technology into solutions — making it important to stay abreast of innovations and new treatment therapies.
-However, meeting CME requirements is not just a useful way to boost a career: it’s vital to meet these requirements to retain your medical license.
+Continuing medical education (CME) offers licensed physicians the opportunity to expand their skill sets.
+The medical field is constantly evolving, developing new techniques, and incorporating new technology into solutions.
+These changes make it important to stay on top of medical innovations and new treatment therapies.

-It is also possible to gain CRE credit from more creative activities outside of an accredited source.
+It’s also possible to gain CME credit from more creative activities outside an accredited source.
 Here are some additional ways to earn Category I credit.

 Some states only require that a portion of their CME credits be fulfilled by Category 1 education.
 Many education opportunities fall under Category 2, and can count toward a physician’s licensing requirements.

 Category 2 activities are determined by the physician and are self-reported, allowing much more flexibility with how they achieve their CME goals.
 This can include educational activities such as: